Tony Meeker: Biography

-Meeker was born in Amity, Oregon in 1939.
+Meeker was born in Amity, Oregon, in 1939.

 In 1986, Tony Meeker ran for Congress against Democrat Les AuCoin in Oregon's first congressional district.
 After losing to AuCoin, Meeker returned to the State Senate to continue his fifth term representing citizens in portions of Yamhill and Marion counties.
 Oregon State Treasurer Bill Rutherford announced he was stepping down to take a position in an investment firm in New York City.
 On July 9, 1987 Democratic Governor Neil Goldschmidt appointed Meeker, a Republican, to replace Rutherford, also a Republican, to fill the remainder of Rutherford's term.
 He made a second unsuccessful bid for U.S. Congress in 1992, losing to Elizabeth Furse.
-To date, he is the most recent Republican to serve as treasurer, all subsequent treasurers have been Democrats.
+To date, he is the most recent Republican to serve as treasurer, as all subsequent treasurers have been Democrats.